 Without a good credit score, you might end up paying much higher interest rates on car loans and mortgages — if you can even get those loans at all.
 In some states, your credit score might affect your car insurance premium, and there are some landlords that run credit checks before they’ll let you into an apartment.

-A credit card can be one of the fastest ways to build up a good credit.
+A credit card can be one of the fastest ways to build good credit.
 If not used responsibly, though, it can sabotage your credit score.
 Credit card issuers report your activity to the credit bureaus each month, letting them know how much you owe and whether you pay on time.
 The biggest ways your credit card habits affect your credit score are related to:

 Basically, anything you do with your credit card is reported on your credit report, and the information from your report is used in the formula that figures your credit score.
 Practice good credit habits, and you’ll see a better credit score.